 Audi and Ducati are the second major adopters of C-V2X technology, also collaborating with Qualcomm.
 Their C-V2X pilot system is already being tested in Neuburg, Germany.
 They are simulating how the system can help minimize the risks in three on-the-road situations that often result in accidents: entering a junction, responding to sudden braking from a vehicle ahead and turning across the line of traffic.

 The BMW Group, Ericsson and Vodafone have teamed up to urge for faster 5G and C-V2X adoption in the EU.
 BMW has also been partnering with Qualcomm developing its C-V2X services suite.

 Qualcomm also managed to get the French national railway company SNCF on the C-V2X 5G bandwagon.
-Together, they are now working on for railway transportation such as Train-to-Railway Crossing and Car-to-Railway Crossing connectivity.
+Together, they are now working on new safety applications for railway transportation such as Train-to-Railway Crossing and Car-to-Railway Crossing connectivity.

 3 Ways C-V2X Will Change Driving Experience and Promote Smart Cities Development